ActionableAgile/jira-to-analytics/typescript/README.md

 #### OAuth Support
 OAuth is now supported.
 You must get the access token and access token secret on your own by completing the OAuth authorization.

-This application's OAuth configutation requires four inputs:
+This application's OAuth configutation requires five inputs:
-Consumer Key, Private Key, Token, and Token Secret:
+Domain, Consumer Key, Private Key, Token, and Token Secret:
+**Domain**: The url to the domain where your Jira instance is hosted
 **Consumer Key**: This is the user-specified application key inside JIRA
 **Private Key**: Your private key for the JIRA OAuth
 **Token**: OAuth Access Token